MUYUTwilighter/saplanting_fabric/README.md

 All the commands require admin-permission to execute, feedback only supports Simplified Chinese by default.
 All the changes made by commands will not be saved to config file immediately.
 If you want to save them manually, use commands below.

-### Overview
+### Functional Properties
 - /saplanting: show all current properties;
- - /saplanting \<PropertyName\>: show value of target property.
+- /saplanting property \<PropertyName\>: show value of target property.
+- /saplanting property \<PropertyName\> \<value\>: set value of target property.

 ### Configure File IO
- - /saplanting load: load properties from file;
+- /saplanting file load: load properties from file;
- - /saplanting load <PropertyName>: load target property from file;
- - /saplanting save: save current properties into file.
+- /saplanting file save: save current properties into file.

 ### Black List
 Black list and properties that is named like "allowXXX" complements each other.
 For instance, if an item is in black list, no matter the corresponding allowXXX is true or false, the item will not be planted.
 And vice versa.
- - /saplanting blackList: show black list inability;
- - /saplanting blackList enable: enable black list;
- - /saplanting blackList disable: disable black list;
- - /saplanting blackList list: show content of black list;
+ - /saplanting blackList: show content of black list;
  - /saplanting blackList add \<Item\>: add item to black list;
  If target item already exists in black list or is not a plant, it will not be added to the black list.
  - /saplanting blackList remove \<Item\>: remove item from black list.

-### Change Property
+### Language
+- /saplanting language: show current language.
- - /saplanting \<PropertyName\> \<value\>: set value of target property.
+- /saplanting language switch \<Lang>: switch to target language.

 ## Rules in distribution and usage
 ### Distribution related